erblast/snakemake_minimal/README.md

 ** the rules for rendering notebooks are not compatible with `nb_conda` as is.**

+# Testing

+All common R functions are collected in an R package under utilR which is checked and tested

 ## Benchmarking
 Execution times of each rule are stored in `./benchmark`.
 Can be defined in `Snakefile`